 All the teaching and support staff participate in a programme of Continuing Professional Development to ensure that they are up to date with effective approaches for removing barriers to learning for the children within their classes.
 This includes attending training from Oxfordshire Special Needs Support Teachers.

 We are able to request advice and support from a range of specialist support services including:

 Information about these services and what they offer can be found on the Oxfordshire County Council SEN web pages:

 We always discuss the involvement of specialist SEN services with parents first.
 We also work with other services and organisations that are involved with a family, with the family’s permission.

-All pupils on the SEN register will have an Individual Pupil Profile that clearly states strengths and needs and the relevant strategies and interventions needed to work towards achieving personal outcomes.
-These pupil profiles are reviewed and updated with parents and pupils three times a year and the rates of progress made will inform what the next steps will be in their learning.
+All pupils on the SEN register will have an Individual Education Plan that clearly states strengths and needs and the relevant strategies and interventions needed to work towards achieving personal outcomes.
+These plans are reviewed and updated with parents and pupils three times a year and the rates of progress made will inform what the next steps will be in their learning.

 The progress of all children is tracked throughout the school through Assessment for Learning (assessed at the point of teaching) and Assessment of Learning (after a period of teaching).

 When we run special intervention programmes for groups of children we assess how successful they have been and use that information to decide on how best to run them in the future.

 Information about how the governing body evaluate the success of the education that is provided for pupils with SEN is contained in the governors’ annual SEN report.
 This will be uploaded at the end of each academic year.